 Below is a list of the largest

-Aircraft by length, wingspan and bomb
+Bomber Aircraft by Length, Wingspan and

-Tu-160, length 177 ft,
+Tu-160, length 177 ft, wingspan

-189 ft, 1,380 mph, bomb
+189 ft, 1,380 mph, bomb load 49

 The Tupolev Tu-160 is a supersonic,

 entering service in 1987.
-It
+This is the

-and the largest jet-powered combat
+largest variable wing, and the largest

 transport aircraft are larger, the

 The Tu-160 also has the highest top

-speed of any bomber to enter
+speed of any Bomber to enter service so

-service at 1,380 mph, a speed only
+far at 1,380 mph, a speed only a few

-Valkyrie, length 185 ft, wingspan
+Valkyrie, length 185 ft,

-105 ft, 2,056 mph, bomb load
+wingspan 105 ft, 2,056 mph, bomb load

-Although this fast bomber never made it
+Although this fast Bomber never made it

 into service, the thought of its